Deadly storms leave thousands without power along East Coast

 "The mother was in the porch crying, 'My daughter!
 My daughter!'" he added.
 Rescuers used the jaws of life to try to free the girl, Rodriguez said, but were unable to save her.

+In a separate accident in Newburgh, a woman was killed when a tree fell on her car, according to Orange County authorities.

-Elsewhere, in Connecticut, a man was killed when a tree fell on his truck, according to Danbury Mayor Mark Boughton.
-A teenager also suffered serious injuries when he was hit by the roof of a dugout on a baseball field, Boughton said.
+A man in Connecticut was also killed when a tree fell on his truck, according to Danbury Mayor Mark Boughton.
+A teenager in town was seriously injured when he was hit by the roof of a dugout on a baseball field, the mayor added.

-And in the nearby town of New Fairfield, a falling tree killed one person, police there said.
+In the nearby town of New Fairfield, a person was killed by a falling tree, police there said.

-A fourth death occurred in Monroe County, Pennsylvania, where high winds slammed a tree onto a car, killing the driver at the scene, state police said.
+A fifth death occurred in Monroe County, Pennsylvania, where high winds slammed a tree onto a car, killing the driver, state police said.

-Several lightning strikes led to structure fires in New Jersey and Massachusetts.
-Golf ball-sized hail was reported from upstate New York to Connecticut.
+Several lightning strikes led to building fires in New Jersey and Massachusetts.
+Golf ball-size hail was reported from upstate New York to Connecticut.
 And roads in many towns were impassible and some schools canceled classes on Wednesday due to the damage.

 Commuters at normally busy Grand Central Terminal packed the station for the evening rush, but were left stranded when Metro-North shut down all three commuter lines because of the severe weather.